Other Personal Injury Plaintiffs Topics Attorney in Columbia, South Carolina

 action

 Columbia, SC personal injury attorney Graham Newman talks about the types of claims that are good candidates for class certification.
-Class actions necessitate that questions of law and fact apply equally to every individual member of the class.
-For this reason, cases involving the application of contracts, such as insurance policies, are good examples of situations that are well-suited for class actions, as the terminology within these contracts is identical for all individuals who purchase that insurance policy.
+He mentions that class actions require common questions of law and fact that apply equally to every member of the class.
+Because of this, cases involving the interpretation or application of contracts—such as insurance policies—are often well-suited for class action litigation.
+This is because the language of the policy remains identical for all purchasers.

 More Videos From This Lawyer